These dudes gonna mess up your whole day.note Åsgårdsreien (The Ride of Asgard) by Peter Nicolai Arbo (1872).

 Might also be the subject of "Riders on the Storm."
 It's hard to tell with The Doors.

 The Far Side: "Henry!
 Hurry up or you're gonna miss it—ghost riders in the kitchen!"
-Larson had been originally considering doing a different variation on that ("ghost riders in the kitchen," etc.) every day for a week just to mess with people, but, perhaps wisely, chickened out.
+Larson had been originally considering doing a different variation on that ("ghost riders in the living room," etc.) every day for a week just to mess with people, but, perhaps wisely, chickened out.

 The Warriors at Helgeland by Henrik Ibsen, where the wild hunt is summoned, for the purpose of taking the battle couple Hjørdis and Sigurd to Valhalla.
 She jumps off a cliff, and the other characters claim to see her ride with the hunt.
 Sigurd doesn`t get a ride, as he is a christian.